 James Prescott Joule was an English physicist who studied the nature of heat and established its relationship to mechanical work.
-He therefore laid the foundation for the theory of conservation of energy, which later influenced the First Law of Thermodynamics.
-He also formulated the Joule’s laws which deal with the transfer of energy.
+He laid the foundation for the theory of conservation of energy, which later influenced the First Law of Thermodynamics.
+He also formulated the Joule’s law which deals with the transfer of energy.

 Early Life and Education:

-Born in Salford, Lancashire on December 24, 1818, James Prescott Joule’s father was a rich brewer.
-Joule was mostly homeschooled.
+Born in Salford, Lancashire on December 24, 1818, James Prescott Joule’s father, Benjamin Joule was a rich brewer, and his mother was Alice Prescott.
+James was mostly home schooled due to being delicate in health.
 He studied arithmetic and geometry under John Dalton at the Manchester Literary and Philosophical Society.
 He was later taught by famous scientist and lecturer, John Davies.

 Contributions and Achievements:

-Joule was elected to the Royal Society of London and was given a Copley award.
+In 1870 he was awarded the prestigious Copley Medal of the Royal Society “for his experimental researches on the dynamical theory of heat”.
 He also served as the president of the British Association for the Advancement of Science.

-James Prescott Joule died on October 11, 1889 in Sale, Greater Manchester, England.
+James Prescott Joule died on October 11, 1889 in Sale, Greater Manchester, England after a long illness.
 He was 70 years old.